Kenny Loggins: Loggins and Messina

-Both members of the duo were guitarists: Loggins played rhythm guitar with both acoustic and electric guitar and harmonica and Messina played lead guitar with both acoustic and electric guitar, mandolin and Dobro.
-Over the next four years they produced five more albums of original material in the studio, plus one album of covers of other artists' material and two live albums.
+Both members of the duo were guitarists: Loggins played acoustic and electric rhythm guitar and harmonica; and Messina played lead acoustic and electric guitar, mandolin, and Dobro.
+Over the next four years, they produced five more albums of original material in the studio, plus one album of covers of other artists' material and two live albums.
 They sold 16 million records and were the most successful duo of the early 1970s, surpassed later in the decade only by Daryl Hall & John Oates.
 Their work also included Lynn Anderson's "Listen to a Country Song", which was released in 1972 and reached No. 4 on the US Billboard Hot Country Singles chart, and "Danny's Song" and "A Love Song" for Anne Murray, which reached No. 7 and No. 12 on the Billboard Hot 100 pop chart in 1973 and 1974 respectively.
 The latter two songs also hit No. 1 on the Canadian RPM Top Singles chart.
 Later studio albums often found Loggins and Messina more as two solo artists sharing the same record than as a genuine partnership.
-As they both noted in 2005, their collaboration eventually became more a competition.
+As they both noted in 2005, their collaboration eventually became more of a competition.
 Following their January 1976 release of Native Sons and a final concert in Honolulu, Hawaii, on September 25, 1976, the pair amicably and quietly parted to pursue solo careers.
 A greatest-hits album, The Best of Friends, was released in November 1976.
 Two months later, a live album, Finale was released, more by record company decision than one intended by the artists, one year after the duo had come to an end.